erhankabuk/SearchingAlgorithms/README.md

 * Using for sorted data types.
 * Find index of a value in sorted array with comparing mid value and searching value .

+### Jump Search
+* Similar approach with Binary Search.
+* O(Log n) time complexity.
+* Using for sorted data types.
+* Find index of a value in sorted array with jumpin in blocks as square of length.